jamesboehmer/stratumus/README.rst

     data/config/dev/@/@/@/external.yaml
     data/config/dev/foo/api/us-east-1/external.yaml

-Note that the order is determined first a config files place in the hierarchy, and then by whether or not a hierarchical value is ``@``, with ``@`` preceding named values.
+Note that the order is determined first by where a config files place in the hierarchy, and then by whether or not a hierarchical value is ``@``, with ``@`` preceding named values.

 Your hierarchy variables are available for interpolation inside your yaml files as well, so you can use ``{{ env }}``